facebookarchive/JSCaml/README.md

 [Reason](http://facebook.github.io/reason/) but you want to make use of JavaScript libraries and you also want to run on small devices.

-In either case you can translate all of your JavaScript code to REASON and then you won't have a use for JSCaml.
+In either case you can translate all of your JavaScript code to Reason and then you won't have a use for JSCaml.
 You might, however, find it a bit easier to just clean up the JavaScript code and make it fully type checked with Flow.
 Once you've done that you can use JSCaml to produce precompiled machine code